RezhaTaufik/RezhaTaufik/README.md

 I am also a laboratory assistant at [IKLC USU](www.iklc.or.id).

-As a lab. assistant i have taught a couple of materials, such as Database, Basic Programming, and, Algorithm & Programming
+As a lab. assistant i have taught a couple of materials, such as Database, Basic Programming, Algorithm & Programming, Computer Networking, and Artificial Intelligence

 Currently, my main interests are in Cloud Computing and Machine Learning.